-Two millenia have passed since the last days of the kingdom of ancient Egypt, and at least five stand between our present time and the earliest illustrations of shepherds tending to livestock along the Nile.
+Two millennia have passed since the last days of the kingdom of ancient Egypt, and at least five stands between our present time and the earliest illustrations of shepherds tending to livestock along the Nile.
 Through vestiges of that great civilization, etched in stone and sculpted from the earth, we have learned much about the relationships that people of the past had with their local wildlife.
-From beloved pets, to likenesses of old gods and mortal threats, here’s a look at a few animals that shaped the daily lives of ancient Egyptians and the status they hold in modern-day society.
+From beloved pets to likenesses of old gods and mortal threats, here’s a look at a few animals that shaped the daily lives of ancient Egyptians and the status they hold in modern-day society.

 The Cat: The Original Glamourpuss

-The animal most popularly associated with ancient Egypt, cats large and small have held a special place in the land of the Nile for thousands of years.
+The animals most popularly associated with ancient Egypt, cats, large and small, have held a special place in the land of the Nile for thousands of years.

 Lions, well known for their prowess as hunters and fierce guardians of their cubs, were set up into divinity from the early days of the first dynasties.
-The goddess Sekmet—fixed with the head of a lioness—was glorified as the young nation’s ardent protector, and the famous sphinxes made rock-solid the connection between the gods and the insculptured pharaohs.
+The goddess Sekmet—fixed with the head of a lioness—was glorified as the young nation’s ardent protector.
+The famous sphinxes made rock-solid the connection between the gods and the insculptured pharaohs.

 Then an even more common presence than today, smaller cats were almost ubiquitous residential tenants.
 African wildcats, captured and tamed as early as the 26th century BC, were kept by the royal courts as practical and symbolic wards against poisonous asps.
 The less feral domestic cat came into favor in the ensuing centuries, providing nearly every household with a self-reliant, dependable mouser.